dmagnant/Windows-Config/README.md

-Requirements: Windows OS, Python, ExpressVPN, F.lux, AHK
+Requirements: Windows OS, Python, Powershell, AHK, nircmd

 Problem: When I created these scripts, my setup involved 3 monitors, with the middle one being shared between my work laptop and my gaming PC.
 When switching between work, playing video games, or just generally browsing while not during work hours, I would change several settings to optimize the PC accordingly.